charlesquick/AOG-Bogballe-Bridge/README.md

 #### NEW in Version 5.6.x

 You will not be able to set the IP address to `127.0.0.1` in AOG.
-Instead you will need to create a virtual loopback adapter as per [this guide] (https://consumer.huawei.com/en/support/content/en-us00693656/).
+Instead you will need to create a virtual loopback adapter as per [this guide](https://consumer.huawei.com/en/support/content/en-us00693656/).

 If you have a USB cell modem, the new virtual interface will take priority, despite it being non-routable.
 To fix this, open `regedit` and navigate to `HKEY_LOCAL_MACHINE\Software\Microsoft\Wcmsvc`